aarush-paul/robots-hunter-repo/README.md

 ![Robots Hunter](https://i.ibb.co/wpTCqKB/Untitled.png)

 ## Important Note
-This build is only for WIndows users.
+This build is only for Windows users.
 If you are a MacOS or Linux user, you can play the game [here](https://play.unity.com/mg/fps/webglbuild-328).

 ## Installation